pratyay-banerjee/pratyay-banerjee.github.io/_pages/about.md

 ---

-Namoskar.
-I am a third year PhD student at Arizona State University, Tempe, USA working with Dr. Chitta Baral in the Natural Language Understanding and Reasoning Lab.
-My research interests lie in Natural language Understanding, machine learning, question answering and reasoning over text and images.
+I am currently a PhD student at Arizona State University, Tempe, USA working with Dr. Chitta Baral in the [Cognition and Intelligence Lab](https://cogintlab-asu.github.io/).
+My research interests are Natural Language Understanding, Question Answering and  Multi-modal Reasoning.
 I am also working towards improving knowledge understanding from structured and unstructured knowledge bases, building neural models for retrieval, text and/or image-based question answering.

 Updates